NiCKMiNATi/Movie-Management/README.md

 5. Movie

 Details:
+MovieManagementApplication.java -
+ - The starting point of the application
+ - Run this file/code to start the project/webpage

 Model -
   - aka 'Entity'
   - Used to store the Variables that are gonna be used throughout the project